Deepa17/BD2_041_057_105_181/README.md

 •	naïve_bayes(), stgd(),passive_agg(),minibatch() : Fitting the clustering and the classification models on the incoming batch data. <br>
 •	metrics(): The classification metrics like the classification report and the accuracy are printed.<br>
 <h5>Testing on the test set:</h5>
-foreachRDD is used to iterate through the datastream.
+foreachRDD is used to iterate through the datastream. <br>
 •	readStream(rdd): Works the same way as the readStream function of train.py.
 The category column is not present in the input stream.
 The id and the required dataframe are returned.<br>
 •	test(): Loads all the models and runs the predictions on each batch of the test data.
 The predictions are gathered in a list and converted to integer to decode the labels.
 These are merged along with the id of the crime to give the final output. <br>
 •	predictions(filename,df): Predicting the output on the test dataframe df. <br>